voceconnect/grunt-peon-add-remotes/README.md

 # grunt-peon-add-remotes

-Grunt add-remotes is a Grunt [multitask](http://gruntjs.com/creating-tasks#multi-tasks) that will automatically add the remote origins to use as deployment endpoints based on the add-remotes configuration.
+Grunt [multitask](http://gruntjs.com/creating-tasks#multi-tasks) that will automatically add the remote origins to use as deployment endpoints based on the add-remotes configuration.

 ## Usage

 * Add all configured remotes:

-    peon add-remotes
+    `grunt add-remotes`

 * Add only the production remote:

-    peon add-remotes:production
+    `grunt add-remotes:production`

 ## Configuration